SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 While it is true that no essential doctrine is jeopardized by any textual variants, I am reminded of Solomon's wise words in Ecclesiates:

 > Using a dull ax requires great strength, so sharpen the blade.
 That’s the value of wisdom; it helps you succeed. &mdash; Ecclesiates 10:10 NLT (New Living Translation)

+We also know that as time progresses, knowledge will increase.

+> But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and **knowledge shall be increased**. &mdash; Dan 12:4 KJV

+Remember, that it is the "untaught" that ultimately end up twisting scripture.
+Scholars are doing the Lord's work, what they say has value.

+> as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the **untaught** and unstable distort, as they do also the rest of the Scriptures, to their own destruction. &mdash; 2 Peter 3:16 NASB '95 (New American Standard Bible 1995)

 <span style="font-family:monospace;font-style:Italic;font-size:40px;">Contenders</span>